AllenNeuralDynamics/aind-registration_evaluation/README.md

 - Sampling type: This could be a grid of points located in the intersection area or points spread randomly. `Options = ["grid", "random"]`
 - Number of points: The approximate number of points that will be sampled in the image.

+## Available image formats
+The available image formats at the moment are:
+- Zarr
+- Tiff

 ## Note
 > If you want to visualize points in the images, you could activate the visualize flag the package accepts.
 However, make sure these images are able to fix in memory.